reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 ![Catalogue Assessment: Illustates the the actual (i.e., measured) request rate over the demanded request rate] (./measured_request_rate_numcalls_1.png)
 **Figure XXX-06  Catalogue Assessment: Illustates the the actual (i.e., measured) request rate over the demanded request rate**

 Finally, looking at reported errors during the experiment (c.f.
 Figure **XXX-07**), all experiments having an imposed rate of less than 380 requests per second run without any reported error.
-All reported errors are time-out errors which is triggered if either a TCP connection could not be established for 5 seconds, or if a response is not received within that timeframe.
+All reported errors are time-out errors; a time-out is triggered by httperf if either a TCP connection could not be established for 5 seconds, or if a response is not received within that timeframe.

+![Catalogue Assessment: Reported Errors] (./errors_numcalls_1.png) **Figure XXX-07  Catalogue Assessment: Reported errors**

+As the main intend of the catalogue implementation is to provide a proof-of-concept suitable to evaluate the reTHINK concept at a hackathon, in summary, one can assess that such an evaluation at a hackathon is well possible.
+The anticipated number of participants at a hackathon that will simultaneously querry the catalogue is expected well below 500 (simultaneous) users; as such, the catalogue's performance is well suitable for assuring the goals of the project.

 ###### References